akshayarise/largest-number/README.md

 ```

-Add ```json type:module ``` in package.json because it will help in running the ES6 features of the javascript.
+Add ``` type:module ``` in package.json because it will help in running the ES6 features of the javascript.

 ## About